typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 [StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/#objectives),
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), and
-[Service](https://kubernetes.io/docs/concepts/services-networking/service/) resources a Lagom-based microservices system can easily be deployed into your cluster.
+[Service](https://kubernetes.io/docs/concepts/services-networking/service/) resources a Lagom-based microservices system can easily be deployed into your Kubernetes cluster.
-The [service-locator-dns](https://github.com/typesafehub/service-locator-dns) project can be used to integrate with Kubernetes Service Discovery, and [fabric8's docker-maven-plugin](https://dmp.fabric8.io/) will help you containerize your services.
+The [service-locator-dns](https://github.com/typesafehub/service-locator-dns) project can be used to integrate with Kubernetes Service Discovery.
+Maven users can use [fabric8's docker-maven-plugin](https://dmp.fabric8.io/) to containerize their applications, and SBT users can do the same by employing [SBT Native Packager](https://github.com/sbt/sbt-native-packager).
 [Chirper](https://github.com/lagom/activator-lagom-java-chirper) can be referenced by any developer wishing to deploy his or her Lagom or Akka cluster to Kubernetes.
 It's the perfect example for learning how to deploy your microservices system into Kubernetes and take advantage of its